twilkinson3421/flec-pipe/README.md

 In the second example, the piped value takes the place of the second parameter (see the `1` in the array).
 This causes the piped value to be passed as the second parameter to the `divide` function.

-The following arguments of the `pipize` function represent the other parameters of the function to be made pipable, in order (excluding the parameter which the piped value should fill).
+The following arguments of the `pipize` function represent the other parameters of the function to be made pipable, in order (excluding the parameter which the piped value should fill), and fully typed.

 This can be useful for piping values to JavaScript functions which take multiple parameters.
 For example: